oroinc/documentation/backend/architecture/tech-stack/message-queue.rst

 -  **Message** - An information message which contains a *message topic* that indicates which *message processor(s)* will process it and a *message body* - array of parameters required for the processing, for example an entity id or a channel name.
-Messages are created and sent by a *message producer* and put to the "tail" of the *message queue*.
+Messages are validated and sent by a *message producer* and put to the "tail" of the *message queue*.
-   When the message comes up, it is processed by a *consumer* using a *message processor*.
+   When the message comes up to a *consumer*, its structure is validated, then passed to a *message processor*.
 Messages also contain a number of additional settings (see `Message settings <#message-settings>`__).
 -  **Message Queue** - A FIFO queue that holds *queue messages* until they are processed.
 There can be one or more queues.
 If we use only one queue, it is much easier.
 If there are several queues, it is much